ssato/python-anyconfig/docs/index.rst

 ^^^^^^^^^^^^^^

-Many runtime dependencies are resolved dynamically and python-anyconfig just disable specific features if dependencies are not satisfied.
+Many runtime dependencies are resolved dynamically and python-anyconfig just disables specific features if required dependencies are not satisfied.
 Therefore, only python standard library is required to install and use python-anyconfig at minimum.

-The followings need to be installed along with python-anycofig to enable the features.
+The following packages need to be installed along with python-anycofig to enable the features.

 .. csv-table::
    :header: "Feature", "Requirements", "Notes"